ddcovery/d_null_safety/README.md

 In **Dart**, **null is a must**:  everything is nullable.
 Dart languaje and it's famous framework **Flutter** are designed under this precept.
 Dart "tries" to avoid null errors impossing restrictions when calling functions or constructors (not in the data definition itself)

 Flutter practically treat all it's constructors arguments optionals (optional == accept null).
-In combination with the named parameters and calling constructors without "new" keyword, it produces a "visual" declarative syntax:  I name this "productivity by visual syntax" nice to see but based on an unsafe code nature.
+In combination with the named parameters and calling constructors without "new" keyword, it produces a "visual" declarative syntax:  I call this "productivity by visual syntax" nice to see but based on an unsafe code nature.

 ```Dart
 class Person {